-In the post-COVID-19 world, travelers will be skeptical of staying in busy downtowns of touristic cities.
-I already argued that hotels on the outskirts of the bigger centers of activities might be in advantage.
+In the post-Covid-19 world, travelers will be skeptical of staying in busy downtowns of touristic cities.
+I already argued that hotels on the outskirts of the bigger centers of activities might have an advantage.

 Sakmut Boutique Hotel claims it is located in the heart of Siem Reap.
 However, it is also true that it is not exactly within the walking distance from the major attractions of this town.

-Sakmut is close enough to everything you may need, but far enough that you don’t experience the annoying pressure of bargainers every time you exit the hotel
+Sakmut Boutique Hotel is close enough to everything you may need in Siem Reap, but far enough that you don’t experience the annoying pressure of bargainers every time you step out on the street